-Forrest Hudes is a second generation American woodworker.
+Forrest Hudes is a second generation Jewish-American woodworker, designer, and artist.
 After receiving a BA in Theater and Dance from Amherst College his creative practice morphed to focus on functional object and spatial design.
 Forrest has made objects for homes, offices, retail and restaurant interiors, scenic environments, and residential architectural projects in New York, Los Angeles, and Detroit.

 I believe that the built environments that we inhabit have the most profound emotional impact on our identities and the way that we conceive of the world we live in.

 The intention of my work is to grapple with these questions in the forms of everyday objects:

 How can an object (read: lamp, table, stool, desk…) be queer (and encourage queerness) - accepting that inanimate objects do not and cannot possess sexuality or gender?

 How can an object reject patriarchy, toxic masculinity, and heteronormativity?

 How can an object embody emotionality over rationalism?